6. Claiming your deposit back

 - written to your landlord to request return of your deposit

 - not received a response within 14 days

-Your landlord should have informed you which tenancy deposit protection scheme they've used to protect your money.
+Your landlord should have told you which tenancy deposit protection scheme they've used to protect your money.
 You can find out about their refund process by visiting Shelter.